For more of our continuously updated procedure images, visit and follow our dedicated Instagram @Earlobe_Queen

 We often have clients travel from interstate to have our services performed, and while this is incredible that we're able to share our work with such a broad spectrum of people, there are a few things to consider if you are travelling a fair way to have work done with us.

-- Your consultation will be done over the phone prior to booking any procedure dates.
+- All consultations are via phone call prior to booking any procedure dates.

 - You must stay in Melbourne for at least 15 days to allow for suture removal and check-ups.